Atalanta end Fiorentina drought to consolidate fourth place - France 24

 "These are three very important, key points.
 We haven't won here for 27 years, and we were up a against an in-form team," said Gasperini.

-Atalanta host Roma meet next weekend before they host Valencia in the Champions League last-16, having qualified for the competition for the first time this season.
+Atalanta host Roma next weekend before they play at home against Valencia in the Champions League last-16, having qualified for the competition for the first time this season.

+"We have to exploit Roma's difficulties and our home advantage in the next match," added Zapata.

+"If we do well against the 'Giallorossi' it will set us up for the Champions League match against Valencia."

 Verona are on a seven-game unbeaten run and held third-placed Lazio to a goalless draw in Rome midweek.

-Torino host Sampdoria under new coach Moreno Longo after Walter Mazzarri was sacked this week following three consecutive defeats, in which they conceded 13 goals.

-Second-placed Inter Milan go to head-to-head with Zlatan Ibrahamovic's AC Milan in Sunday's derby clash at the San Siro.
+Second-placed Inter Milan go to head-to-head with Zlatan Ibrahimovic's AC Milan in Sunday's derby clash at the San Siro.

 © 2020 AFP